joshbduncan/AiCommandPalette/CHANGLOG.md

 - Type on renamed function for moving steps in Workflow builder. (`sortIndexes`)
 - Incorrect regex when editing workflows
 - Workflow builder name and ok being enabled at wrong times
+- Changed some variables from const back to var after reported issues

 ## [0.2.4] - 2022-08-17
 ### Changed